-The @aboutglos guide to visiting Gloucester Cathedral the centrepiece of the city, including things to keep an eye out for.
-The Cathedral is one of the top tourist attractions in the city and the county, for very good reason.
+The Cathedral is one of the top tourist attractions in the city and the county, for very good reasons.
 The site has had many visitors throughout history including Henry VII and Anne Boelyn in 1535.

 The Architecture of the building is very grand and its size is very dominant.
 Inside the building is stunning and loads to see.
 You can also learn about the rich history of the building, nearly 1000 years of history in fact.

 Gloucester Cathedral was formally known as the Cathedral Church of St Peter and the Holy and Indivisible Trinity.
 The magnificant structure is located in the north of the city and near to the River Severn.

 The cathedral dates back to 678 or 679 with the foundation of an abbey dedicated to Saint Peter.

 Made famous by the Harry Potter Movies are the Cloisters of the cathedral.
 These are corridors that surround the cloister garden and are absolutely stunning.
 Gloucester’s great Cloister is known for its magnificent fan vaulting, which is understood to be the earliest example in England.

 Originally the cloisters were built to house the monks of the area.
 These provided all the space a monk needs to live, sleep, work and meditate.
 Cloisters are traditionally built on the south side of religious buildings, however, this is unique as they are towards the north.

 These are fantastic to visit and a treat for photographers due to the light coming in through the cloisters windows.
 All three are very ornate and fascinating to study if you have the time and its quiet.